Charles Bluhdorn: Dominican Republic

 Bluhdorn was very aware of the financial potential of the Dominican Republic and invested a significant amount of resources into its social and economic development.
-Bluhdorn is credited as being the father of the Dominican tourism industry.
+He is credited as being the father of the Dominican tourism industry.

-In 1967, Gulf + Western paid $54 million for South Puerto Rico Sugar Company.
+In 1967, Gulf and Western paid $54 million for the South Puerto Rico Sugar Company.
 Most of the company's operations were in the Dominican Republic, where it owned the extensive Central Romana sugar mill in La Romana and 300000 acre of land.
 Nearly half of the land was used to produce sugar cane and, at the peak of the cane-cutting season, the company employed 19,000 people, making it the country's largest private employer as well as the largest taxpayer and landowner.
+Gulf and Western acquired Consolidated Cigar Corporation in 1968 and later shifted its Canary Island cigar-making operations to La Romana.
+It also created Corporación Financiera Asociada (Cofinasa), a Dominican finance company.

-Gulf + Western acquired Consolidated Cigar in 1968 and shifted the Canary Island cigar-making operation to La Romana.
-It also established Cofinasa, a Dominican finance company.
+In 1969, the Dominican government and Gulf and Western Americas Corporation established an industrial free zone in La Romana.
+The zone was administered by Gulf and Western America's Operadora Zona Franca de La Romana subsidiary.

-As Gulf + Western had purchased Paramount in 1966, Bluhdorn had plans to turn the island into a moviemaking mecca.
+As Gulf and Western had purchased Paramount in 1966, Bluhdorn had plans to turn the island into a moviemaking mecca.
 To sell the idea he constantly invited producers, directors, writers and movie stars, to get them to appreciate the natural beauty of the country.